Labs & Centers

 The Earthquake Engineering - Strong Motion Group focuses on:

 - Earthquake strong ground motion for engineering applications

 - Earthquake response of man made structures, aiming to improvement of the seismic design procedures and earthquake risks reduction.

 Its research covers a wide range of topics, such as: earthquake source mechanism, seismic wave propagation, site and propagation path effects on strong ground motion, prediction of strong ground motion for design, probabilistic seismic hazard assessment, strong motion recording and data processing, soil-structure interaction, structural identification and health monitoring using ambient noise and forced vibrations, effects of various realistic representations of strong ground motion on structures.

 Vincent Lee | Maria Todorovska | Mihailo Trifunac

 Foundation for Cross-Connection and Hydraulic Research

-In 1944, USC Board of Trustees established the Foundation to develop and test countermeasures and devices for preventing contaminants and pollutants from flowing backwards into potable drinking water supplies.
 Over the years the Foundation has developed a number of products and services designed to help water utilities, health agencies, plumbing inspectors, private contractors and the general public in their cross-connection control efforts.

 Innovation in Integrated Informatics Lab (iLAB)